— International —

 Wahida recalls how she began her career in journalism before the Taliban seized power: « I entered this profession with the support and encouragement of my family.
 Nonetheless, I also faced many threats and negative societal attitudes, but my family always supported me. »

 However, her professional life drastically changed after the Taliban took control of Afghanistan.
 She explains: « When the Taliban took power, life for women, especially journalists, became hell.
 Working in a democratic environment and then under the rule of the harsh Taliban law is entirely different.
-The Taliban have taken away the fundamental freedoms of the people, and this made life very dangerous for us. »
+The Taliban have taken away the fundamental freedoms of the people, and this has made life very dangerous for us. »

-Wahida talks about her part-time work with government, and also her studies, and the threats she faced after the Taliban’s takeover of Afghanistan: « I was repeatedly threatened by the Taliban to stop my journalistic work.
+Wahida talks about her part-time work with the government, and also her studies, and the threats she faced after the Taliban’s takeover of Afghanistan: « I was repeatedly threatened by the Taliban to stop my journalistic work.
 These threats made me decide to leave the country, but that is not the only reason. » She adds that emigrating from Afghanistan, especially to Pakistan, was not an easy task, but she and her family eventually managed to flee the country.

 The reason for fleeing Afghanistan

 Wahida identifies forced marriage as another significant reason for her fleeing Afghanistan.
 She explains that before the fall of the government, she was working in a government department.
-But after the Taliban took control, she spent a period of time at home.
+But after the Taliban took control, she spent a time at home.

 In 2022, when she received a phone call to go to the office and receive her salary, the problem started.
 She said: « When I went to my workplace with my brother to receive my salary, they deceitfully asked me to marry one of the Taliban fighters.
 That moment is something I will never forget.
 The Taliban man threatened my brother and me that if I refused, they would kill us all. »